sazaam/strawnode-docs/README.md

 StrawNode Docs
 ==============

-All Documentation for StrawNode
+All Documentation for
 The STRAW Project (StrawNode, StrawExpress, StrawJade & extra toolkits)

-- What does StrawNode do ?
+What does StrawNode do ?
+=

 	StrawNode attempts to take a primordial place in front-end development of applications, providing a concrete framework to start apps as quickly as possible.